From burdens to baby yaks: Simon Bridges on the toughest job in politics

-Originally published on The Spinoff.
+Originally published by The Spinoff

 Just over two months ago, Simon Bridges was rolled as the leader of the opposition.
 This week he opened up about his tenure, the state of politics in New Zealand and, of course, the baby yaks.